ccxtechnologies/driver-avionics/README.md

 Since we would prefer this to be an out-of-tree driver (at least for now) we reuse existing but unused indexes for Ash.
 Refer to arinc429.h for more details on this ugly hack.

+# Kernel Version

+All development and testing was done on 4.9+, this can probably work on an older kernel but will probably require some updates.